 Peppers can provide a bit of a challenge to cut without making a mess due to the center core of seeds.
 My favorite way to keep things tidy is to start by cutting off both the top and bottom of the pepper with a large chef's knife, then make a downward slice next to one of the white membranes to open up the side of the pepper.
 From there, run the knife along the inside wall of the pepper, detaching the membranes as you go, until the center core is released and you're left with a flat, rectangular sheet of pepper, ready to dice or slice as needed.

-Again like carrots, peppers appear in cuisines from around the world, often paired with onions and celery in the base of stews and sauces.
+Peppers appear in cuisines from around the world, often paired with onions and celery in the base of stews and sauces.
 Peppers are incredibly versatile and can be roasted, grilled, sauteed, pureed, smoked, stuffed, pickled, and of course, eaten raw with a bit of dip.
-The recipes below are just a small sampling of the various ways you can use peppers; try a Yummly search for over 150,000 more recipe ideas!
+The recipes below are just a small sampling of the various ways you can use peppers; try a Yummly search for over 400,000 more recipe ideas!

-Fresh dates are typically partially dried when purchased, but do look for ones that aren't overly dried.
-Your dates should be moist, pliable, and somewhat sticky while still holding a distinct shape (wrinkles are to be expected).
+Fresh dates are often partially dried when purchased, but do look for ones that aren't too dry.
+Your dates should be moist, pliable, and somewhat sticky, while still holding a distinct shape (wrinkles are to be expected).
 If you see white spots on your dates, have no fear!
 That's not mold; it's the natural sugars making their way to the outside of the fruit.

 Because dates are naturally dehydrated, they'll keep at room temperature for several months; better yet, refrigerate them, and they can last for up to a year!
 Dates have a pit in the center that should be removed during preparation along with any stems — you can also buy them pitted to save yourself the trouble.
 As a bonus, the gap left by the pit leaves a perfect space for stuffing the dates with savory meats or creamy cheeses.

-This classic American fruit ushers in the fall harvest as we say our goodbyes to summer.
+This iconic American fruit is at the forefront of the fall harvest.
 While thousands of varieties of apples can be found throughout the world, a mere 15 varieties account for over 90% of the apple production in the States.
-Popular varieties include mild Golden Delicious apples; tart and crisp Granny Smiths, a favorite for use in pies; small McIntoshes, ideal for applesauce and cider; Red Delicious snacking apples; aptly named sweet Honeycrisps; crisp and juicy Galas; and all-purpose Braeburns, Empires, and Cortlands.
+Popular varieties include mild Golden Delicious apples; tart and crisp Granny Smiths (a favorite for making pies); small McIntoshes for applesauce and cider; Red Delicious snacking apples; aptly named sweet Honeycrisps; crisp and juicy Galas; and all-purpose Braeburns, Empires, and Cortlands.

-Select apples that are firm to hard; while surface blemishes are not problematic, you should avoid any bruising or holes that puncture the skin.
+Select apples that are firm to hard; while surface blemishes won't compromise quality, avoid apples with bruises or holes that puncture the skin.
 Apples are great storage fruits and will keep for up to 6 weeks in the crisper drawer of your fridge.
-Do keep them refrigerated even if you plan to eat them quickly — apples can become mealy in as little as two days at room temperature.
+It's best to keep them refrigerated even if you plan to eat them quickly — apples can become mealy in as little as two days at room temperature.